mlavergn/goweb/README.md

 This project is currently unstable while the API is refined.
 --
 Dependencies:
-This package depends on golog and godom.
+This package depends on golog